 Lt.
 Col. Pierre Finck, testifying before the Warren Commission, said it wasn’t possible for the same reason that Dr. Shaw did…that there wasn’t enough (lead) missing from the bullet (in comparison to what was found in Connally’s wrist) 2.

 Actually, Pierre was more definite about it than what Shaw was.

 The reason the Commission and the Committee needed the single bullet theory (aka the magic bullet theory) to work is because for one, Kennedy was hit with two separate bullets.
 For two, our innocent bystander was injured as the result of a third bullet that had gone astray.
 For three, only three spent shells were found in the sniper’s lair.
 And for four, Oswald (or whoever the shooter was) did not have enough time to fire a fourth shot, if not more so (accounting for the wounds to Governor Connally).

 So, with both government bodies needing Oswald to be the only one that actually shot anyone, and considering the amount of shells found and the lack of time to fire any other shots, they had to go with this theory, whether the doctors and the pathologist in question supported it or not!

 Welcome to 36 Minutes: The JFK Assassination.

 My purpose here is not to see which conspiracy theory is correct, and which one is not.
-My purpose is to see if the government’s evidence actually adds up!
+My purpose is to see if the government’s own evidence supports its case.
 In which other than with my own reenactments, I do it using just their own evidence.
-To that end, any reference I do make to a fellow researcher is done just for a frame of reference.
+To that end though, any reference I do make to a fellow researcher is done as a frame of reference only.

 As you go along, be sure and click on my footnotes and images.
-When you do, you’ll actually see the evidence that my case is based on.
+When you do so, you’ll actually see the evidence that my case is based on.